Near-Utilitarian Alternatives

 Egalitarians feel that this merely instrumental appreciation of equality does not go far enough.
 For example, they may prefer a world in which everyone gets fifty years of happy life over an alternative in which an average of sixty years of happy life is achieved by 75% of the population living happily to age 70 while 25% die early at age 30.
 While this unequal outcome contains (we may suppose) more overall well-being, egalitarians may nonetheless regard it as worse due to the disvalue of inequality.

 Note that there are two ways to remedy inequality: one may improve the lot of the worse off, or one may worsen the lot of the better off, to bring everyone down to the same level.
 The former route is obviously better on well-being grounds.
-But either route could equally well reduce inequality and hence qualify as an “improvement” by egalitarian lights.
+But either route could reduce inequality and hence qualify as an “improvement” by egalitarian lights.
 According to the Leveling-Down Objection to egalitarianism, it counts against the view that it implies there is something good about harming the better off while helping no-one.5 Welfarists instead believe that such one-sided harms are entirely bad.6

 The article on the Equality Objection to Utilitarianism further discusses the intuition that equality of distribution matters intrinsically and how utilitarians may respond.
 For now, we may note that substantial practical agreement should be expected between utilitarian and egalitarian views (assuming that the latter appropriately care not merely about local but also global inequality, as well as interspecies inequality, and intertemporal inequality).